-The Standardized Application for Pathology Fellowships from the College of American Pathologists, 3 current letters of recommendation (one of which must be from your Program Director), and ECFMG certification should be submitted to the program director.
+The Standardized Application for Pathology Fellowships from the College of American Pathologists, a cover letter expressing your interest in the fellowship, 3 current letters of recommendation (one of which must be from your Program Director), and ECFMG certification if applicable should be submitted to the program director.
 Electronic submissions are encouraged.
-Letters of recommendation should be addressed to the program director, Dr. Maygarden, at the address below.
+Letters of recommendation should be addressed to the program director, Dr. Johnson, at the address below.

 Director of Surgical Pathology Fellowship Program